Image courtesy of Shutterstock

 A tradition arose wherein the Indians (and today, visitors of the area) would drop stones on her grave for good fortune.
 To receive a bit of her spirit's luck, you can drop a stone at her grave in the intersection where US 19 and Highway 60 split (approximately 8 miles north of Dahlonega).

-Ask anyone living in Cumming (about one hour southwest of the Helen), knows about Booger Hill, and they will have a story to tell you.
+Ask anyone living in Cumming (about one-hour southwest of the Helen), who knows about Booger Hill, and they will have a story to tell you.
 It has been said that in the 1850s, two slaves were accused of murdering a young girl.
 They were captured and hung, by the KKK in the woods, on what locals refer to as "Booger Hill."

 Bettis-Tribble Gap Road runs right between the two large oaks where the slaves were rumored to be executed.
 This gravity hill mystery spot is spooky and fun, as if you line up your car with the two ominous trees, switch off your headlights, and put your car into neutral you will roll down the hill before making a complete stop and slowly begin to be pushed back up the hill while still in neutral.
 The belief is that the spirits of the slaves are trying to keep people out of the area and that if you put flour on the hood of your car, you will be able to see handprints from the ghosts.